-Rob’s life was tragically cut short on November 30, 2005 after a pedestrian vehicle accident in front of the Molecular Biology Building.
-In tribute to Rob’s drive and passion to create this event, the BBMB undergraduate symposium appropriately bears his name.
-The Stupka Undergraduate Symposium is an annual event that has become a source of pride for our department.
-It continues to be organized by our BBMB undergraduate students and they are inspired by Rob’s story.
+On November 30, 2005, Rob’s life was tragically cut short after a pedestrian vehicle accident in front of the Molecular Biology Building.
+In tribute to Rob’s drive and passion to create this event, the BBMB Undergraduate Symposium bears his name.
+BBMB undergraduates, who are inspired by Rob’s story, continue to organize this event.
 We believe that through your attendance and participation, we continue to honor Rob’s memory.

 Thank you for being here and we hope you enjoy the wonderful research presented by our promising young scientists.